noiseprotocol/noise_spec/noise.md

 6. Application messages
 ========================

 After the last handshake message, the parties can send application messages in several ways:

  * **One-way stream**: One party sends a stream of messages.
-This is the only allowed method when using a one-way handshake.
+For security reasons this is the only allowed method when using a one-way handshake.

  * **Alternating stream**: Both parties strictly alternate messages, using a single session.

  * **Two streams**: Both parties send a stream of messages, using separate sessions.
-In this case, `Split()` is called with the initiator using the original session and the responder using the new session.
+In this case, `Fission()` is called with the initiator using the original session and the responder using the new session.

 Out of order messages can be handled by prepending `n` as an **explicit nonce**